ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Take note that Isthmus peak is closed each year from 20 November until 20 December for lamb season.

-Roys peak track car park is easy to find as it is located along the Wanaka Mount Aspiring Road.
-From Wanaka it is only a 5 minute drive to get to the trailhead, but from Queenstown it will take you about an hour.
+Roys Peak Track car park is easy to find as it is located along the Wanaka Mount Aspiring Road.
+From the town of Wanaka, it is only a 5-minute drive to get to the trailhead, but from Queenstown it will take you about an hour to get to Roy’s Peak parking area.
 There are 100 parking spaces available which might sound like a lot.
-But because of Roys Peak popularity the parking lot is usually full by 9 AM!
+But because of Roys Peak’s popularity the parking lot is usually full by 9 AM!
 So if you’re not coming early enough, you either have to wait for someone leaving, or take the shuttle from Wanaka with Ritchies shuttle service.

 If you’re planning to hike Roys Peak while staying in Queenstown, then the best option is to rent a car.
 This not only gives you the freedom to come and go whenever you want, but you can also explore more of Wanaka after finishing the hike.
 Plus, driving from Queenstown to Wanaka and the other way around is just amazing!
 A fun little day road trip!

-Another great time to hike Roys Peak is in the afternoon before sunset.
-For the photographers it might be interesting to know that the sun, depending on the months, rises from the right of Roys Peak and the sun sets at the left side.
-Of course it will change a bit, but you will never see the sun directly in front of Roys Peak.
+Another great time to hike Roys Peak is in the late afternoon before sunset.
+For the photographers, it might be interesting to know that the sun, depending on the month, rises from the right of Roys Peak and the sun sets on the left side.
+Of course, it will change a bit, but you will never see the sun directly in front of Roys Peak.
 Generally is Roys Peak with sunrise much better for photography than sunset.

-In terms of the best season to hike Roys Peak the shoulder months are the best.
+In terms of the best time of the year to hike Roys Peak the shoulder months are the best.
 These are April, May and September October.
-There are less crowds and lower temperatures in these months.
-Another option is to hike Roys peak in winter.
+There are fewer people and lower temperatures in these months.
+Another option is to hike Roy Peak in winter.
 But then you can encounter some snow at the summit so you might need crampons.

-Roys peak hike time and distance: The total distance of Roys Peak is 16 kilometers out and back which takes around 6 to 7 hours to finish.
+Roys Peak hike time and distance: The total distance of Roys Peak is 16 kilometers out and back which takes around 6 to 7 hours to finish for the average person.
 Depending on how long you spend at the summit of course and how many breaks you take during the hike.

-Roys peak difficulty and incline: Roy’s Peak is considered being a medium to hard day hike in New Zealand.
-Of course this totally depends on how experienced you are with hiking.
-Be prepared for the 1,258 meters (4,127 feet) elevation gain over 8 kilometres which is not a joke for the legs.
+Roys Peak difficulty and incline: Roy’s Peak is considered a challenging hike in New Zealand.
+Of course, this totally depends on how experienced you are with hiking.
+Be prepared for the 1,258 meters (4,127 feet) elevation gain over 8 kilometers which is not a joke for the legs.
 You will need to be reasonably fit to hike Roys Peak and definitely bring (more than!) enough water.
-Roys peak height is 1578 meters so you will hike most of Mount Roy to get to the summit.
+Roys Peak height is 1578 meters so you will hike most of Mount Roy to get to the summit.

 Be insured during your travels!